APonce911/jekyll-mywebsite/_posts/2019-04-07-packages-and-imports-scala-for-the-impatient.md

 <h2>Packages and Imports</h2>
   Packages are used to reference specific classes, objects, traits, etc.
-  Imports are used to access packages from other files.
+  Imports are used to access packages from other files and use definitions by its simple name.

   In this chapter, the author presents how packages and import statements work in Scala.
 Key Points are:
   - Packages nest just like inner classes.
   - Package paths are not absolute.